Alsve/jsLibrary/README.md

 [Try it yourself here.](http://jsbin.com/qadetiwazi/1/edit?html,output)

 ## SimonGame.html
-This is a game where you remember sequence of appeared color in the board.
+This is a game where you remember sequence of appeared color on the board.

 #### Performance
 The performance observed is O(1)

 #### Explanation
-Simon is an electronic game of memory skill invented by Ralph H. Baer and Howard J. Morrison,[1] with software programming by Lenny Cope.
+Simon is an electronic game of memory skill invented by Ralph H. Baer and Howard J. Morrison, with software programming by Lenny Cope.
 The device creates a series of tones and lights and requires a user to repeat the series.
 If the user succeeds the series becomes progressively longer and more complex.
 Once the user fails, the game is over.
 [See more](https://en.wikipedia.org/wiki/Simon_(game))

 ![Simon Illust](https://upload.wikimedia.org/wikipedia/commons/9/99/OriginalSimon.jpg)